kir-gadjello/extract_prompt/README.md

 No GPU is necessary - the tool runs pretty fast on old CPU on a hacker's laptop.
 Embeddings are cached for blazingly fast execution.

 ## Installation
-* Clone the repository `git clone https://github.com/kir-gadjello/extract_prompt; cd extract_prompt;` or download and extract the latest release zip
+* Clone the repository

+    ```git clone https://github.com/kir-gadjello/extract_prompt; cd extract_prompt;```

+    or download and extract the latest release zip

-* If you have a decently recent debian-like Linux distro (for example, Ubuntu), you don't have to use pip;
+* If you have a decently recent debian-like Linux distro (for example, Ubuntu), you don't have to use pip, just install the packages from apt:

-    just install the packages from apt:`sudo apt install python3-requests python3-tqdm python3-tabulate python3-pil python3-torch python3-torchvision`
+    ```sudo apt install python3-requests python3-tqdm python3-tabulate python3-pil python3-torch python3-torchvision```

-* Otherwise, use pip: `pip3 install -r requirements.txt`
+* Otherwise, use pip:

+    ```pip3 install -r requirements.txt```

 ## Usage